Lautum Regularization for Semi-supervised Transfer Learning: Introduction

-To do so, we provide a theoretical derivation that leads to a novel semi-supervised technique for transfer learning, which makes a good use of the knowledge within the source dataset to obtain improved performance on the target dataset.
+To do so, we provide a theoretical derivation that leads to a novel semi-supervised technique for transfer learning.
 We take an information theoretic approach to examine the cross-entropy test loss of machine learning methods.
-We decompose it to several different terms that account for different aspects of its behavior.
+We decompose the loss to several different terms that account for different aspects of its behavior.
 This derivation leads to a new regularization term, which we call "Lautum regularization" as it relies on the maximization of the Lautum information \cite{Verdu_08_Lautum} between unlabeled data samples drawn from the target distribution and the learned model weights.
 Figure~\ref{fig:Our_training_technique} provides a general illustration of our approach.
-Notice that in the second training stage we may also apply a semi-supervised learning technique instead of only fine-tuning, which can improve performance even further as we show in the experiments.

 We corroborate the effectiveness of our approach with experiments of semi-supervised transfer learning for neural networks on image classification tasks.
 We examine the transfer in two cases: from the MNIST dataset to the notMNIST dataset (which consists of the letters A-J in grayscale images) and from the CIFAR-10 dataset to 10 specific classes of the CIFAR-100 dataset.
-We compare our results to the Temporal Ensembling method \cite{Laine_18_TemporalEnsembling}, a state-of-the-art method for semi-supervised training (applied in a transfer learning setup), and to standard transfer learning.
-We demonstrate the advantage of our method and also show how it may be combined with existing semi-supervised techniques to improve performance even further.
+We compare our results to three other methods: (1) Temporal Ensembling (TE) \cite{Laine_18_TemporalEnsembling}, a state-of-the-art method for semi-supervised training which we apply in a transfer learning setup.
+We examine TE both by itself and combined with Lautum regularization; (2) the Multi-kernel Maximum Mean Discrepancy (Mk-MMD) method \cite{Mk_MMD}, which is popular in semi-supervised transfer learning; (3) standard transfer learning which does not use any of the unlabeled samples.
+The advantage of our method is demonstrated in our experimental results as it outperforms the other compared methods.